storybookjs/test-runner/README.md

 ### 1 - Instrument the code

-Given that your components' code runs in the context of a real browser, they have to be instrumented so that the test runner is able to collect coverage.
-This is done by configuring [istanbul](https://istanbul.js.org/) in your Storybook.
-You can achieve that in two different ways:
+Instrumenting the code is an important step, which allows lines of code to be tracked by Storybook.
+This is normally achieved by using instrumentation libraries such as the [Istanbul Babel plugin](https://github.com/istanbuljs/babel-plugin-istanbul), or its Vite counterpart.
+In Storybook, you can set up instrumentation in two different ways:

 #### Using @storybook/addon-coverage

-For select frameworks with Webpack (React, Preact, HTML, Web components and Vue) you can use the [@storybook/addon-coverage](https://github.com/storybookjs/addon-coverage) addon, which will automatically configure the plugin for you.
+For select frameworks (React, Preact, HTML, Web components, Svelte and Vue) you can use the [@storybook/addon-coverage](https://github.com/storybookjs/addon-coverage) addon, which will automatically configure the plugin for you.

 Install `@storybook/addon-coverage`: